SharePoint/sp-dev-docs/docs/general-development/create-a-map-view-for-the-geolocation-field-in-sharepoint.md

 7. Add the following code to the **Main** method in the .cs file.

-    > **Note:**
+    > [!NOTE]
     > The JSLink property is not supported on Survey or Events lists.
 A SharePoint calendar is an Events list.

 ```cs